eshaan7/orderbook-dex-mru/README.md

 - The orderbook micro-rollup hosted as a node.js service.
 This includes sequencer, state machine and executor.
 - The orderbook state machine hosted as a public Fleek function.
 Useful for auditability and simulation purposes by external actors.
 - Third party searchers which order transactions for the rollup.
 Deployed as Fleek functions to simulate external actors.
-- A Forta bot that checks that the rollup is actually publishing its data to Avail DA.
+- A Forta bot that monitors Ethereum checking that the rollup is actually publishing its data to Avail DA.

 ### Architecture